 When it comes to travel there are two types of COVID-19 test you need to know about.

 The PCR test involves a swab of your nose and back of your throat.
-Results need to be processed in a lab and may take 24 hours or more to come back depending on your supplier and reliability of delivery.
+Results need to be processed in a lab and usually takes 24 hours to come back.

-An antigen test, also known as a rapid test or lateral flow test, is less reliable but often a quicker way of determining whether someone is infectious.
+- An antigen test, also known as a rapid test or lateral flow test, is considered less reliable but is a quicker way of determining whether someone is infectious.

 What COVID-19 tests do you need to take to travel abroad?